sonecabr/adobe-test-webserver/README.md

 ```
 helm install --namespace [yournamespace] --name adobe-test-webserver devops/kubernetes/adobe-test-webserver -f devops/kubernetes/adobe-test-webserver/values.yaml
 ```

+## Usage
+- Place your html files in the folder of your preference
+- Configure environment `server_webroot` or change the variable `server_webroot` in the file src/main/resources/default.conf to bound to your folder
+- Start the server (if you change the config file, you need to start by gradle or compiledJar)
+- Access in your browser http://localhost:8080/{file.html}
+* in the folder src/main/resources/www you can get example files

 ## JavaDoc
  - JavaDoc does not support Lombok plugin, so before create docs, you need to run delombok to create proper source reference